yashv0ra/CS-180-Team-Project/GroupProjectDraft/README.md

 - ClientThread.java will contain the client side code of the program.
 - MainThread.java will contain the server side code of the program.

+### Phase 3 Classes:

+- For phase 2 Menu contained the signup/login system and the choices a user can choose to perform once in the program.
+  As a part of phase 3, Menu will now include what was just previously covered as well as backend code for the GUI.
+- UserGUI will include the GUI and all of its formating so that it shows up on screen as intended.

 ### Phase 1 Class Descriptions: